Skip to content

 Getting to the river

-The shuttle bus service is currently suspended until further notice.
-Access to The Boathouse is therefore a 20–30-minute walk from the main car park via Yew Tree Steps or Spring Drive.
+The shuttle bus service is run by volunteers and is not guaranteed.
+If you have accessibility requirements, please contact the boating team in advance of your booking.
+Access to The Boathouse is a 20–30-minute walk from the main car park via Yew Tree Steps or Spring Drive.

 By walking